Issues

 Because the environment has found a special place in your personal values, I find Acceptance and Commitment Therapy (ACT) and mindfulness approaches can be very effective for eco-anxiety and eco-distress, as can meta-cognitive approaches - understanding any beliefs about beliefs; thoughts about thoughts.
 But my 35 years working in the environmental field (as an academic, consultant and campaigner) means I am well placed to specialise as a therapist in this aspect of anxiety and distress - I get the ‘environment’, as well as how this can impact the individual.
 A wide range of cognitive and behavioural techniques can be utilised and enhanced with hypnosis to help change the mindset so that the environment remains an important part of your values, but no longer distorts everything else.
 A more hopeful outlook can begin to grow.

-See blog posts on Eco-anxiety
+See two extended blog posts of mine on eco-anxiety and treatment:

 Work stress/career change